-- 40. The Government launched the territory-wide COVID-19 Vaccination Programme in February 2021 to provide to the eligible population the Sinovac and Comirnaty vaccines, which are safe, efficacious and meet quality requirements.
-Under the Programme, members of the public may get vaccinated through channels such as Community Vaccination Centres (CVCs), general outpatient clinics under the Hospital Authority, private clinics and outreach services, etc. As at 11 October, the Government has provided to the public around 8.83 million doses of COVID-19 vaccines.
-Around 4.54 million people have received the first dose, accounting for around 67.4% of the eligible population. - 41.
-Hong Kong has procured sufficient vaccine doses for vaccination by the entire population.
+40. The Government launched the territory-wide COVID-19 Vaccination Programme in February 2021 to provide to the eligible population the Sinovac and Comirnaty vaccines, which are safe, efficacious and meet quality requirements.
+Under the Programme, members of the public may get vaccinated through various channels including Community Vaccination Centres (CVCs), general outpatient clinics under the Hospital Authority, hospital covid-19 vaccination stations in public hospitals, elderly healthcare centres under the Department of Health, private clinics providing Sinovac, private healthcare institutions enrolled in the BioNTech Vaccination Pilot Scheme, outreach services and mobile vaccination stations (MVSs), etc. As at3 February 2022, the Government has provided to the public around 11.15 million doses of COVID-19 vaccines.
+Around 5.36 million people have received the first dose, accounting for around 79.5% of the eligible population.

+41. Hong Kong has procured sufficient vaccine doses for vaccination by the entire population.
 We will continue to press ahead with vaccination amongst target groups, particularly the elderly over 70 years of age to protect them from serious illness if they were infected and to build a community defence.
-In order to facilitate members of the public to get vaccinated, 21 CVCs will have their operations extended till end-2021.
-The same day ticket arrangement has also been extended to cover all eligible persons who want to receive vaccination.
 In view that the vaccination rate of elders is persistently low and growing at a slow rate, we strive to encourage and facilitate elders to get vaccination through different ways, such as organising health talks at shopping centres, housing estates and districts, with healthcare personnel answering enquiries from the elderly and their families and the provision of vaccination services on-site.
 Starting from 29 September, COVID-19 Vaccination Stations operated by medical organisations have been set up in three public hospitals under the Hospital Authority, namely Queen Mary Hospital, Queen Elizabeth Hospital and Tuen Mun Hospital to enable patients visiting the hospitals for follow-up appointments and visitors, in particular patients of specialist out-patient clinics, to receive the Comirnaty vaccine.
-We will set up more vaccination stations at public hospitals after the implementation of the pilot scheme.
-We will also continue to look into providing more channels for members of the public to get vaccinated.
+We have set up vaccination stations at another ten public hospitals (i.e. Alice Ho Miu Ling Nethersole Hospital, Yan Chai Hospital, Princess Margaret Hospital, Ruttonjee Hospital, Pok Oi Hospital, North District Hospital, Pamela Youde Nethersole Eastern Hospital, Tseung Kwan O Hospital, Caritas Medical Centre and Prince of Wales Hospital) after the implementation of the pilot scheme.